 We may transfer your personal data to the following countries and using the following safeguards outside the EEA:

-United States - Transfers will be made pursuant to Standard Contractual Clauses (SCC), as approved by the European Commission and the UK’s Information Commissioner’s Office (the “ICO”).
+United States - Transfers will be made pursuant to the Data Privacy Framework (DPF).
+Where the DPF is not applicable, transfers will be made by Standard Contractual Clauses (SCC), as approved by the European Commission and the UK’s Information Commissioner’s Office (the “ICO”).

 How we protect your information